 The Highlight effect uses a matte drawing layer to determine which areas of the drawing to apply the highlight to.
 The highlight will not be applied outside of the drawing or outside of the matte.

-- Select a drawing layer.
+- Select a drawing layer and do one of the following:

 - In the toolbar above the layer list in Timeline view, click on Add Drawing Layer .